-Clockwise (cw) and counter clockwise (ccw) WGMs are degenerate in an ideal ring cavity.
+To understand the physical difference between the RRS and the mirror-induced back-reflection, le us consider the following arguments.
+Clockwise (cw) and counter clockwise (ccw) WGMs can be excited in an ideal ring cavity.
 The spectrum of the modes can be described by a Lorentzian line identical for both modes.
 Rayleigh scattering modifies the frequency response.
 At the high RRS level the resonance is split due to the forward (in our case it is cw) and backward (in our case it is ccw) wave coupling.
 The frequency response stays the same for both the cw and ccw modes.
 In the scheme with the drop-port coupled mirror, considered in this paper, the situation is drastically different.
 The backward wave is created by the forward wave due to the reflection from the mirror, thus there is no splitting in the backward wave.
-The absence of such splitting simplifies the process of tuning to the optimal point.
-At the same time, the frequency spectrum of the drop port wave has a pronounced resonance splitting due to the forward and backward coupling via the mirror coupling.
-In this way, the resonance splitting of the drop-port wave can be used to estimate the back-scattering rate value and the mirror coupling rate.
+The absence of such splitting simplifies the process of tuning to the optimal locking point.
+At the same time, the frequency spectrum of the drop port wave has a pronounced resonance splitting due to the forward and backward coupling via the mirror.
+In this way, the resonance splitting of the drop-port wave can be used to estimate the back-scattering rate and the mirror coupling rate.
 Fundamentally, the RRS is a reciprocal effect, while the described here feedback configuration is not.
-The forward wave is coupled to the backward wave, while the backward wave is not coupled to the forward wave in our case.
-The nonidentical spectra of the resonances observed in the add and drop ports result from this nontrivial feature.
+The forward wave is coupled to the backward wave, while the backward wave is not coupled to the forward wave.
+The nonidentical spectra of the resonances observed in the add- and drop- cavity ports result from this nontrivial feature.

 It was demonstrated experimentally that high-power light circulating in a monolithic microresonator leads to unwanted nonlinear effects limiting the linewidth of a self-injection locked laser \cite{Liang:15}.
 We found that the optimal power circulating in microresonator is approximately the same in the both classical and proposed here SIL schemes.
 In this paper we solved the constrained optimization problem of setting the highest possible value of the laser frequency stabilization while keeping nonlinear effects under the threshold level.